 Found the perfect spot for your next home?
 You can get the money you need to purchase the lot for your home and either build it right away or wait until you’re ready.

 In addition to the many different types of home loans available, there are two interest rate options when financing a home purchase: fixed-rate and adjustable rate.
 A fixed-rate mortgage loan provides you with a locked-in rate for the life of your loan.
 If you wish to change the rate, you’ll need to refinance your loan.
 Most Hawaii residents choose this option when financing a home.
 Fixed-rate mortgage loans allow you to know how much money you’ll spend on interest over the life of your loan as well as what your monthly payment will be.
 Most fixed-rate mortgage loans are either terms of 30 years or 15 years.
 An adjustable rate mortgage loan, known also as an ARM, has an interest rate that can change periodically.
 Most adjustable rate mortgage loans begin with a set number of years that have a locked-in interest rate.
-A 5/1 ARM is the most common type, which means that the first 5 years of the mortgage loan will have a fixed interest rate.
-After the initial 5 years, the interest rate is variable from year to year, meaning it could change each year.
+A 7/1 ARM is the most common type, which means that the first 7 years of the mortgage loan will have a fixed interest rate.
+After the initial 7 years, the interest rate is variable every 6 months, meaning it could change every 6 months.
 The initial interest rate is often lower than fixed-rate mortgage loans.
 Adjustable rate mortgage loans can be a smart option if you plan to move before the fixed interest rate expires.

 There are a few items you must consider before applying for a mortgage loan.
 We recommend that you have a good understanding of how much you want to borrow, what your credit score is, and that your financial information is readily available.